JonathanKevin16/JonathanKevin16/README.md

+ ✔ About Me

-- 👋 Hi, I’m @JonathanKevin16 fresh graduate from Soegijapranata Catholic University looking for a job
+I am a fresh graduate from Soegijapranata Catholic University majoring at Information Technology(CS).

-- 👀 I’m interested in API Development Job
-- 🌱 I’m currently learning flutter
-- 💞️ I’m looking to collaborate on My SregepSeruqiz
-- 📫 How to reach me ...
+Currently looking for a job, having around 6 month enriched experience in Backend Development API at PT Golektruk dot com.

+I do have proven experience in using FastAPI, PostgreSQL, and Python.

+I also have little but meaningful experience in using Angular, Bootstrap, and TailwindCSS.

+✔ What do I do?

+Looking for a stable job in IT spaces wheter frontend or backend job.

+Currently working on SregepSeruQuiz app with my mates, open for suggestion and help.